Domestic Violence Advocacy

 Trained domestic violence advocates offer a non-judgmental environment for participants to talk about their experiences and weigh their options.
 Participants are supported to understand the dynamics of abuse and its impact on their lives, nurture self-esteem, set healthy boundaries, develop safe coping skills, assess risks, and create a safety plan to address their emotional, mental, spiritual and/or physical safety.
 Information, resources, and referrals to other agencies are available as needed.

-Our advocates assist with the preparation of restraining order paperwork and provide court accompaniment to restraining order hearings and custody mediation at no cost to our participants.
+Our advocates assist with the preparation of family law restraining order paperwork, and also provide court accompaniment to restraining order hearings and custody mediation at no cost to our participants.
 Advocates may also act as liaisons between participants and members of the criminal legal system.
 Advocates cannot provide legal advice or representation, but they will provide emotional support and information on accessing local legal resources.

 We offer several support groups to the community.
-Our support groups provide a safe and confidential environment for survivors who are women or on the feminine spectrum to meet others who have faced similar challenges and gain knowledge and tools for empowerment.
+Our support groups provide a safe, confidential environment for survivors who are women or on the feminine spectrum to meet others who have faced similar experiences and gain knowledge and tools for empowerment.
 These groups are drop-in, offer childcare for their attendees, and are free of charge.
 If you are a male survivor, please contact us as we want to provide support and are in the process of developing groups for men.

-Educational in-services and training on domestic violence are available to agencies, businesses, schools, and organizations.
-Topics include general DV information, DV in the workplace and how to be an ally to survivors.
+Educational presentations and trainings on domestic violence (DV) are available to agencies, businesses, schools, and organizations at no cost.
+Topics include general DV information, DV in the workplace, healthy relationships for teens, and how to be an ally to survivors.
 Our community educator is happy to tailor our resources to address the specific needs and concerns of an audience.

 Internships/Volunteer Advocate Program

-Attend our training to become a certified Advocate for Survivors of Domestic Violence and contribute to empowering the lives' of families impacted by abuse.
-As an intern with Walnut Avenue you can provide support via our hotline and have the option, with additional training, to also provide legal advocacy with court accompaniment, opportunities to work with youth, and to assist with emergency needs at the main office.
-To learn more about becoming a Volunteer Advocate please call our office to register for a general volunteer orientation, 831-426-3062.
+Attend our 40+ hour training to become a certified Advocate for Survivors of Domestic Violence and contribute to empowering the lives' of families impacted by abuse.
+As a volunteer advocate with Walnut Avenue Family & Women’s Center, you can provide support via our 24-hour, bilingual Spanish hotline and have the option, with additional training, to also provide legal advocacy with court accompaniment, opportunities to work with youth, and to assist with emergency needs at the main office.
+To learn more about becoming a Volunteer Advocate please call our office to register for a general volunteer orientation at (831) 426-3062.